Clinical scientists working in cardiac sciences perform a range of clinical and scientific diagnostic procedures to assess patients' cardiac function

 Responsibilities

-As a clinical scientist working in cardiac science you'll be trained to:
+As a clinical scientist working in cardiac sciences, you'll need to:

-• carry out echocardiography (which involves the use of ultrasound) to obtain images of a patient's heart and diagnose diseases which may affect its structure or function
+• carry out echocardiography, a non-invasive ultrasound procedure, to obtain images of a patient's heart and diagnose diseases which may affect its structure or function

-• monitor patients as they undergo exercise stress tests (usually on a treadmill) to check if the blood vessels in their hearts are functioning correctly
+• monitor patients during exercise stress tests (typically on a treadmill) to assess whether the blood vessels in their hearts are functioning correctly

-• assist with pacemaker and implantable cardioverter defibrillator (ICD) implantation operations, and perform follow-up procedures and monitoring
+• assist with pacemaker and implantable cardioverter defibrillator (ICD) implantation procedures, and perform follow-up procedures and monitoring

-• program and analyse pacemaker or ICD devices to ensure that they're functioning correctly
+• program and analyse pacemaker or ICD devices to ensure they're functioning correctly

-• monitor patients' heart pressure, heart rhythm and rate during medical procedures such as angiogram, angioplasty and pacemaker implantation
+• monitor patients' heart pressure, rhythm and rate during medical procedures such as angiograms, angioplasty and pacemaker implantation

-• carry out other procedures such as electrocardiography to detect rhythm or structural abnormalities within a patient's heart
+• perform additional diagnostic procedures, such as electrocardiography, to detect rhythm or structural abnormalities in a patient's heart

-• discuss treatment and procedures with patients and/or parents and carers
+• discuss treatments and procedures with patients and/or parents and carers to ensure they have understood everything

 • teach, train or supervise trainee clinical scientists and other members of the healthcare team

-• carry out research, audits and service evaluations in addition to carrying out diagnostic tests
+• conduct research, audits and service evaluations in addition to performing diagnostic tests

-• undertake management tasks where you may oversee resources, such as staffing, budgets or equipment.
+• take on management responsibilities, overseeing resources such as staff, budgets or equipment.

 Salary

 • Jobs in the NHS are usually covered by Agenda for Change (AfC) pay rates, which consist of nine pay bands.
-Trainee clinical scientists are usually employed at Band 6, starting at £33,706.
+Trainee clinical scientists in England are usually employed at Band 6, starting at £37,338.

 Those working in London and the surrounding areas may receive a high-cost area supplement of between 5% and 20% of their basic salary.